longaria/FitnessRPG/README.md

 Gamification: The use of Gaming Elements (like badges, points, achievments, sense of progression, competition etc.) in a non-gaming context for motivational purposes.

 The project consists of a classical RPG game developed in Unity for Mobile Phones and Windows.

 It contains virtual resources called 'Activity Points' (AP) that are tied to the activity and participation in a (physical) gym.

 AP are required to progress in the game by challenging monsters, acquiring experience points, loot etc.

 AP are earned by booking courses on the website of a fitness center.

-activity
+activity\r\n test
+test

 #Setup: